Protective Services & Public Safety job market report cover, Minneapolis-St. Paul-Bloomington, MN-WI, 2026-06

 Entry-Level Candidates

-Best target: Target on-site retail, healthcare, and recreation employers first, because those sectors make up most of the visible local posting mix and often ask for first aid, CPR, AED, or lifeguard credentials.[2][3][9]
+Best target: Target retail, sports & recreation, school, and healthcare security or lifeguard roles first, because those industries make up most of the visible local mix.[7]

 Mid-Career Candidates